-However, PCR-based amplification is known to introduce biases in the abundance of the sequencing reads, as some fragments may be copied with a higher likelihood than others \cite{Logares2014,Morgan2010}.
+However, PCR-based amplifications are known to introduce biases in the abundance of the sequencing reads, as some fragments may be copied with a higher likelihood than others \cite{Logares2014,Morgan2010}.
 Similarly, a further bias that skews abundance results exists as different organisms may have a different number of copies of the targeted gene, ranging from single copies to $15$ copies, depending on the organism \citep{Lee2009}.
 Some methods exist that attempt to account for copy number bias \citep{Kembel2012,Angly2014,PereiraFlores2019} as well as for PCR amplification bias \citep{Love2016,Silverman2021}.

 When an untargeted sequencing approach is chosen instead (such as shotgun metagenomic sequencing), using a broader scope for the reference sequences may be advisable, such as using whole genome data.
+This might only be feasible for small genomes such as some viruses or mitochondrial DNA.
 Alternatively, a sensible approach is to filter out any reads that did likely not originate from the genetic regions that constitute the reference alignment.
 This can be achieved, for example, using \toolname{hmmsearch} from the \toolname{HMMER}-package \citep{Eddy1995,Eddy1998}, which allows the user to obtain a list of reads that have an alignment score above a given threshold.
 Similarly, so-called \textsubscript{mi}tags \cite{Logares2014} represent a shotgun-based alternative to amplicon sequencing.

-Recently, placement methods have emerged that do not require the alignment of query sequences to a reference, and some do not even require the references to be aligned against each other (see~\secref{sec:PhylogeneticPlacement:sub:AlignmentFreePlacement}).
+Recently, placement methods have emerged that do not require the alignment of query sequences to a reference, and some do not even require the references to be aligned against each other (see~\secref{sec:PhylogeneticPlacement:sub:GeneralPurpose:par:DistanceBasedPlacement}).
 However, establishing that query reads and reference sequences are homologous is still necessary.